 If I was to call in sick to watch the World Cup and was subsequently found out by my employer, what disciplinary action am I likely to face?

-If you were to falsely call in sick to watch the World Cup, your employer may take disciplinary action.
-This would be due to the fact that you would have breached the implied terms in your contract of employment of mutual trust and confidence and it may also be defined as an act of misconduct.
+If you were to falsely call in sick to watch the World Cup, your employer may take disciplinary action against you.
+This would be because you would have breached the implied terms in your contract of employment of mutual trust and confidence, and it may also be defined as an act of gross misconduct.

-Depending on your employer’s disciplinary policy and the individual circumstances, this could result in a disciplinary being issued, probably in the form of a written warning.
+Depending on your employer’s disciplinary policy and the individual circumstances, this could result in a disciplinary action being issued, probably in the form of a written warning or worst case, a dismissal.

 Am I entitled to flexible working on an ad-hoc/temporary basis?